Model Checking Flat Freeze LTL on One-Counter Automata: Normal Form for Paths

 \section{Normal Form for Paths}

-In this section, we show that any valid finite computation of a 1-CA $\cC=(V,E,\lambda,\tau)$ can be rewritten to a normal form whose shape only depends on the automaton.
+In this section, we show that any valid finite computation of a 1-CA $\cC=(V,E,\lambda,\tau)$ can be rewritten to a normal form whose shape only depends on the automaton and such that the initial and final configuration of the computation are preserved.
 Informally, any such computation can be described as a sequence of ``take this transition'' and ``take this cycle $k$ times''.
 We show that the maximum length of a description of this kind is independent of the original computation.
+Such a description is similar in spirit to the semilinear path schemes described in~\cite{LerouxS05}.